THargreaves/into-the-tidyverse/resources/session_four/session_four_presentation.md

 Diagramming the Transformation
 ====================================

-* We can use the following diagram to show the gathering process we just performed:
+* We can use the following diagram to show the gathering process we just performed.

 ![Gathering](images/gathering.png)